 The trip started by driving up a rough jeep road to the shores of the man-man Cabresto Lake.

-As we made our way up the trail, a past partner was all smiles.
+As we made our way up the trail, someone was all smiles.
 It was her first overnight trip since April and she was relishing again being in the wilderness.

 We made our way through the mixed blue spruce and aspen forest and to above treeline.
 The sky was overcast but the views still dramatic.
 Some easy off-trail hiking brought us to the summit of Cabresto Peak.